univention/container-ldap/README.md

 ## TLS

-If TLS termination by the LDAP server is required, you need to provide the following secrets:
+If TLS termination by the LDAP server is required, you need to set `TLS_MODE=secure` and provide the following secrets:
 - `CA_CERT_FILE`: The CA certificate in PEM format.
 - `CERT_PEM_FILE`: The server's (public) certificate in PEM format.
 - `PRIVATE_KEY_FILE`: The private key to the server's certificate.